domsinclair/Xenial.Framework/docs/guide/model-builders.md

 </code-group>

 ::: tip
-In your project this normally is called `MyApplication.Module.csproj`.
+By convention the platform agnostic module is usually named <Your Application>.Module.
-You of course can use the [NuGet Package Manager Dialog in Visual Studio](https://docs.microsoft.com/en-us/nuget/consume-packages/install-use-packages-visual-studio).
+If you're unfamiliar with the Command Line Interface (cli) you can always use the Nuget package manager.
-Usage in platform specific module is of course supported, but we will focus on the platform agnostic perspective in this guide.
+Whilst the Xenial.Framework can of course be used in platform specific modules, for the purposes of this documentation emphasis will be given to its use in the platform agnostic module of your project.
 :::

 ## Usage

 There are several ways to use `ModelBuilders` in your application.
 From a fluent inline approach to complete [buddy type](https://stackoverflow.com/a/38373456/2075758).
-That means we have a secondary utility class to specify the metadata for a business object.
+That requires a secondary utility class to specify the metadata for a business object.

-Imaging we have the following [XPO business class](https://docs.devexpress.com/eXpressAppFramework/113640/getting-started/in-depth-tutorial-winforms-aspnet/business-model-design/business-model-design-with-express-persistent-objects) based on the Contact/Task Management XAF Demo.
+Consider the following [XPO business class](https://docs.devexpress.com/eXpressAppFramework/113640/getting-started/in-depth-tutorial-winforms-aspnet/business-model-design/business-model-design-with-express-persistent-objects) based on the Contact/Task Management XAF Demo.

 <<< @/guide/samples/DemoTaskBeforeModelBuilder.cs

 ::: tip
-NonPersistent classes and EntityFramework do also work, but for simplicity we will focus on XPO business objects in this docs.
+The Xenial Framework also supports Non-Persistent and EntityFramework but for the benefit of simplicity this documentation will focus on XPO Business Objects.
 :::

 ### Naming conventions